united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 From there, you'll have two options to choose from when configuring the protocol converter:

+- **OPC-UA**: Select this option if you specifically need to configure OPC-UA protocol converters.
+It offers direct integration with OPC-UA servers and improved data contextualization.
+This is particularly useful when you need to assign tags to specific data points within the Unified Namespace.
+You'll be asked to define OPC-UA nodes in YAML format, detailing the nodes you want to stream from the OPC-UA server.

 - **Universal Protocol Converter**: Opt for this choice if you need to configure protocol converters for various supported protocols other than OPC-UA.
 This option will prompt you to define the Benthos input and processor configuration in YAML format.

-- **OPC-UA**: Select this option if you specifically need to configure OPC-UA protocol converters.
-You'll be asked to define OPC-UA nodes in YAML format, detailing the nodes you want to stream from the OPC-UA server.

 For OPC-UA, ensure your YAML configuration follows the format below: